First Citizens Bank Business Checking Review

 First Citizens Bank Business Checking Requirements

-Note that anyone with 25% or greater ownership or significant responsibility will be asked for personal identifying information, including Social Security number or passport information for non-United States residents.
+Anyone with 25% or greater ownership or significant business responsibility will be asked for personal identifying information, including SSN or passport information for non-United States residents.
 Your business status must be listed as active, current, or in good standing on the website of the state entity where the corporation, LLC, or partnership is registered.
-LLCs, partnerships, and sole proprietors must also complete and sign the Declaration of Unincorporated Business.
+LLCs, partnerships, and sole proprietors must also complete and sign First Citizens’ Declaration of Unincorporated Business document.

 - Two forms of identification, such as a driver’s license or Social Security number